comphist/cora/doc/mkdocs/docs/setup-config.md

     `/var/lib/cora/` regardless of host system (i.e., if you're running CorA on Windows, you definitely need to change this to something sensible).

+local_maintainer
+:   An array with information about a person to contact in case of problems or
+    questions; will appear on the "Help" tab if filled.
+Recognized the following
+    fields:

+      + `name`: Name of the maintainer
+      + `email`: E-mail address (will be displayed and hyperlinked)

 longtitle
 :   Long name of this CorA instance, currently only used in the
     HTML title tag.